brinalesser/BattenVisionML/README.md

 ```
 .
+├── CascadeClassifiers            # Attempts at creating Cascade Classifier model for object detection
 ├── CTest                         # C++ code for vision processing
 │   ├── build                     # Folder containing CMake files made by CMakeLists.txt
 │   │   ├── bin                   # Folder containing the binary executables for the C++ programs